azzarip/extrudion_py/README.md

 **Analyze a single file**
 `ex.analyzeFile(*file_path*, folder=[], cut_off = True, sample_thickeness = 10)`

-AnalyzeFile, analyzes a single file and returns the pandas.Dataframe with the results as shown below.
+`analyzeFile`, analyzes a single file and returns the pandas.Dataframe with the results as shown below.
 -`folder` must be specified as a second argument -`cut_off` and `sample_thickness` can be specified as a third argument as shown above.

-#Mathematical Formulas
+# Mathematical Formulas

 `Stress` = Force['N'] / `sample_thickness` / 10 * 10^3